hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 From what I see, languages like OCaml, F#, Elm implement it using `|>` , Haskell using `&` .
 So it isn‚Äòt quite a shell-only thing even if it might has it origins there.
 If applied wisely it might improve code readability as much as it can degrade readability if overused.
 But that is true for long chains of "traditional" Redbol like function chaining too, which reads in opposite reading order.

 [14:27:31](#3AKvNZOpJ6oRLXA9qATfUu7q40NSD3HbDeNGkrS8BRQ) <gurzgri>:
-But as I said, no strong opionions in either way except for: I wouldn‚Äòt welcome seeing the Red team getting distracted from other goals by working on this Ì†æÌ¥ê
+But as I said, no strong opionions in either way except for: I wouldn‚Äòt welcome seeing the Red team getting distracted from other goals by working on this ü§ê

 [16:32:58](#oLcozi_UAYh2QAwKf4Gs20i2kqtYGhlaTDYSZAcV2mg) <hiiamboris (@hiiamboris:tchncs.de)>:
 > If applied wisely it might improve code readability as much as it can degrade readability if overused.